-Group Sports/Games - Paintball or "capture the flag" type games are prohibited.
+Group Sports/Games - Paintball, capture the flag, and other types of group games are prohibited.

 Uses that are generally allowed with prior permission

 The following activities require advance permission.
 Please call 802-229-4425 or contact vermont@tnc.org to find out how to obtain permission.